HandyOSS/HandyMiner-Goldshell-GUI/README.md

        2. Your miner will immediate connect to the pool and start mining.

-### HandyMiner GUI Running with Goldshell HS1 and multiple ASIC devices connected to a USB hub.
+### HandyMiner GUI running with the Goldshell HS1 and multiple ASIC devices connected to a USB hub.
 ![imgur](https://i.imgur.com/WaWiwWT.jpg)

 ### HandyBrowser Support Telegram/Handshake Discussion: